cesarsotovalero/cesarsotovalero.github.io/_pages/competitions.md

 published: true
 ---

-# Disclosure
+# My Competitions

 <aside class="quote">
     <em>“I's not only having competitiveness but willingness, regardless of the circumstance you face, to never quit.”</em>
 </aside>

-I don't think I'm a competitive person, but sometimes it is worth it to put some pressure on myself by participating in competitive events, just to see what happens.
+I'm not a competitive person, but sometimes it is worth it to put some pressure on myself by participating in competitive events, just to see what happens.

-# My Competitions

 - [HackerRank](https://www.hackerrank.com/cesarsotovalero), **Occasional problem solver**, since 2017